eth-fabric/website/docs/development/l1-components/commitments-api.md

 # Commitments API
 This is currently a WIP, but the idea behind the Commitments API is to standardize how "users" request a commitments from a proposer.
 We'll keep updating this as we progress.

+### Nice to haves
+- Support both L1 and L2 commitments
+- Support generic proposer commitments rather than just preconfs
+- Simple wallet integration
+- A way for users to get fee information
+- A way for users to query gateway capabilities